philekiert/filecast/README.md

 Filecast is an aggressively minimalistic audio player, primarily designed for listening through large backlogs of podcast episodes.
 Imagine every feature you've ever dreamed of in an audio player - Filecast does almost none of them.

-It really only serves one purpose; to sequentially play through a folder of audio files in alphabetical order, remembering where it was when closed and resuming when reopened, looking pretty while doing so.
+What it does do is sequentially play through a folder of audio files in alphabetical order, remembering where it was when closed and resuming when reopened, looking pretty while doing so.

 Instructions:
 1) Place in a folder with the audio files you want to listen to, and run.